Anticentromere antibody; ACA

 Concentrations of ACA in the blood may vary over time but once a person has developed ACA, he will continue to produce it.

-No. ACA testing requires specialized equipment and training.
+No. Centromere Ab testing requires specialized equipment and training.
 It is not offered by every laboratory and will usually need to be sent to a reference laboratory.

 ANA, Autoantibodies, ENA Panel